Skip to main content

 • Office of 21st Century Scholars: Office designed to support exclusively 21st Century Scholars with resources such as free school supplies, individualized success coaching, and a Career Connections Program to connect you with someone in the city of Indianapolis that is in the field you want to pursue.
 Located in Clare Hall 119

-• On-Campus Employment/Federal Work Study Employment: Learn about the application process and feel free to follow up with The Exchange any time for further questions or clarifications
+• On-Campus Employment: Learn about the application process and feel free to follow up with The Exchange any time for further questions or clarifications

-• Application Resources: Use these guides to help prepare your application materials and to prepare for interviews, career fairs, and more
+• Preparing and Applying for Jobs: Use these guides to help prepare your application materials and to prepare for interviews, career fairs, and more

 • Dress to Impress Closet: Access suits, ties, blouses, sweaters, skirts, pants, shoes, and accessories that you can use for interviews and presentations at no cost to you.
 For students who cannot find an outfit in our Marian University closet, we can make a referral to Dress for Success, our outside partner for feminine professional clothes only